Ashdof/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. 11-lists Script
 This script, when executed lists the contents of the current directory, the parent directory and the boot directory in the long format

+13. 12-file_type Script
+This script, when executed prints out the type of file in /tmp